cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

     portIdentifier: Identifier,
     channelIdentifier: Identifier,
     counterpartyChannel: ChannelEnd,
+    counterpartySequence: uint64,
     proposedUpgradeChannel: ChannelEnd,
     timeoutHeight: Height,
     timeoutTimestamp: uint64,
     proofChannel: CommitmentProof,
     proofUpgradeTimeout: CommitmentProof,
+    proofSequence: CommitmentProof,
     proofHeight: Height
 ) {
     // current channel must be OPEN or UPGRADE_INIT (crossing hellos) currentChannel = provableStore.get(channelPath(portIdentifier, channelIdentifier))
     abortTransactionUnless(currentChannel.state == OPEN || currentChannel.state == UPGRADE_INIT)

+    // get current sequence on this channel
+    // if the counterparty sequence is greater than the current sequence, we fast forward to the counterparty sequence
+    // so that both channel ends are using the same sequence for the current upgrade
+    // if the counterparty sequence is less than the current sequence, then either the counterparty chain is out-of-sync or
+    // the message is out-of-sync and we write an error receipt for that sequence to avoid a possible collision with previous upgrade attempt currentSequence = provableStore.get(currentSequencePath(portIdentifier, channelIdentifier))
+    abortTransactionUnless()
+    if counterpartySequence > currentSequence {
+        provableStore.set(currentSequencePath(portIdentifier, channelIdentifier), counterpartySequence)
+    } else {
+        provableStore.set(errorPath(portIdentifier, channelIdentifier, counterpartySequence), []byte{1})
+        return
+    }

     // abort transaction if an unmodifiable field is modified
     // upgraded channel state must be in `UPGRADE_TRY`